paulomtts/pyjinx/README.md

 - Pass components as fields to other components
 - Nested components are wrapped in an `Object` that provides:
   - `.html` - the rendered HTML string for simple inclusion
-  - `.properties` - access to the component instance and its properties
+  - `.props` - access to the component instance and its properties
 - Works with single components, lists, and dictionaries

 **JavaScript Integration**